When your dog is scared of you, it's not only a devastating feeling, but it also becomes increasingly difficult to train, groom, and feed the dog.

 - Not accepting treats

-You may also want to familiarize yourself with some of the things that dogs are most likely to be afraid of.
+You may also want to familiarize yourself with some of the things that dogs are most likely to fear.
 Although every canine is different, some of the most common phobias are:

 - Separation from their humans